oaruvi/EEDPF-LA-Systematic-Review/README.md

 # EEDPF-LA: Systematic Review on Student Dropout Prediction in Latin America

 Welcome to the official repository for the supplementary material (Open Science) of the scientific article:
-**"Machine learning predictive models and determining variables in student dropout in higher education in Latin America: A systematic literature review (2020–2026)"**.
+**"Machine Learning Predictive Models and Determinants of Student Dropout in Higher Education in Latin America: A Systematic Literature Review"**.

 This repository has been created to ensure full transparency, traceability, and reproducibility of our Systematic Literature Review (SLR), conducted following the strict guidelines of the **PRISMA 2020** statement.